mayankMS01/mayankMS01/README.md

 - 👋 Hi, I’m @mayankMS01
 - 👀 I’m interested in doing code and get good skill in coding.
 - 🌱 I’m currently learning C programming and C++ programming.
-- 💞️ I’m looking to collaborate on  visual studio.
+- 💞️ I’m looking to collaborate on google.
 - 📫 How to reach me by online platform.

 <!---